jessie-summer/index-development-examples/README.md

 # Index Development - Illustrative Code Samples

-Independently written Python examples of common workflows in equity index development: data QC, sample selection, weighting, and evaluation.
-Built for learning and portfolio purposes; all schemas and parameters are synthetic and illustrative.
+An end-to-end Python workflow for equity index development, covering selected common use cases in 1) data QC, 2) sample selection, 3) weighting and capping, and 4) backtesting and evaluation.
+Built to demonstrate workflow and coding approaches using fully synthetic, illustrative data.

 ## Files (in reading order)